shirzartenwer/WorkHorz/.devcontainer/discussion.md

   - fetch the vcpkag diretory
   - go there and run the boot-strap.sh
   - do a sudo git pull in that directory
+Done :)

-2. A github secret to store the dockeruser password.
-Make sure it doesn't need the password everytime.
+~2.
+A github secret to store the dockeruser password.
+Make sure it doesn't need the password everytime.~ I skipped this because I figured out it's not needed and I didn't encounter permission error anymore.

 3. Set GCC as default complier - check the article sent by Patrick